LenoFred/Health_Image_VQA/README.md

 - **Chest X-ray Dataset:** https://drive.google.com/file/d/1-SWJ_nIgotQ11ZHapb-uqWndvzeRs80d/view?usp=sharing
 - **NIH Chest X-ray Dataset:** [Link to dataset](https://nihcc.app.box.com/v/ChestXray-NIHCC)
-- **VQA Datasets:** VQA-RAD and PMC-VQA (details provided in the documentation) Download the required datasets and place them in the `datasets/` directory following the structure provided above.
+- **VQA Datasets:** VQA-RAD and PMC-VQA (details provided in the documentation)

+Download the required datasets and place them in the `datasets/` directory following the structure provided above.
+The dataset from the drive is preprocessed and augmented to improve model generalization.

 ## 🛠️ Technologies Used
 - **Python** 🐍